 Integrated Teaching Projects:

-The Year 7 Curriculum will include an Integrated Teaching Project focused on Politics, where British Values will be directly addressed through a project integrating History, Religion, Political Philosophy and Citizenship.
+The Year 7 Curriculum will include a project focused on Politics, where British Values will be directly addressed through a project integrating History, Religion, Political Philosophy and Citizenship.
 Students will research how these values manifest in our society, locally, nationally, and globally, and create presentations about individual cases, and will investigate philosophical ideas on the limits of freedom and what this means to British society.

 Religion and Philosophy: